metoppv/improver/doc/source/Code-Style-Guide.rst

 This means passing in ``dtype=np.float32`` to most numpy array constructor functions (e.g. ``array``, ``full``, ``zeros``, ``ones``, ``arange``) and avoiding Python floating point numbers.
-You could use ‘astype’ to cast if your array is already 64 bit, but it is best for performance to try to track down 64 bit computation at the places it comes in.
+You could use 'astype' to cast if your array is already 64 bit, but it is best for performance to try to track down 64 bit computation at the places it comes in.

 .. code:: python

    # Bad
    foo = (bar + baz) / 2.0  # 2.0 is float64, so even if bar and baz are float32 foo will come out float64.